bobpuley/simple-privategpt-docker/README.md

 About the Author
 ----------------

-This Docker image is maintained by [Your Name].
+This Docker image is maintained by [bobpuley].